 But both sexes appear thin from the sides and look large from the middle of their bodies.
 Also, they have white abdomens, which turn dark in and around the breeding season.

-The Difference Between a Dwarf Gourami and a Honey Gourami
+The Difference Between with a Dwarf Gourami

 Because of bad identification, you can often find a Dwarf Gourami labeled and sold as a Honey Gourami in fish stores.
 Though there are a few similarities between them, one can easily tell them apart.